Next-generation Sequencing (NGS) Market Size and Share

 Key Questions Answered in the Report

-Whole exome sequencing grows at 14.23% CAGR as clinicians adopt it for rare disease diagnostics.
+Whole exome sequencing is projected to expand at 14.23% CAGR as insurers reimburse it for rare-disease diagnostics.

 Next-generation Sequencing (NGS) Market Report Snapshots